zyusuf88/DevOps-Docs/README.md

 - **Centralize Information:** Avoid scattered notes or documents.
 Use a centralised system to ensure everyone can access the most up-to-date information.
 - **Regularly Update Documentation:** As your infrastructure, processes, and teams change, so should your documentation.
 Set up regular reviews to keep it current.

+> [!NOTE]
-> **Reminder:** Documentation is a living entity—it evolves as your team and systems grow.
+> Documentation is a living entity—it evolves as your team and systems grow.
 Make it a habit to regularly update and review it.

 ---